• Skip to primary navigation

 Dance Studio Tips: Keeping Staff Members Happy, Part 1

-Last updated on February 21, 2020 by Sozo Staff Leave a Comment
+Last updated on July 4, 2026 by The Studio Guide Staff Leave a Comment

 As a dance studio director, managing your staff is an important aspect of your role.
 Among the many responsibilities you have, the last thing you want is to have to take the extra time to hire and train new staff members more often than necessary.
 One way to encourage low turnover rates is to be sure to hire top-notch staff members.
 But there’s definitely more to it than that.
 You definitely want to keep those high-quality employees you secure!